Rafael-Leite/SPACEX-Machine-Learning-Project/README.md

 Keeping that in mind, the purpose of this project was to implement machine learning models to try to predict whether the first stage will land succesfully or not - a classification problem -, based on features both of the rockets and the launch sites.

-Each jupyter notebook entails a different step of the analysis:
+Each jupyter notebook encompasses a different step of the analysis:
 1) Data collection through SPACEx Public APIs
 2) Data collection through Web Scraping of Wikipedia
 3) Data wrangling with Pandas library